holoviz/holoviews/doc/Tutorials/index.rst

 *******************

-The HoloViews tutorials are the best way to learn what HoloViews can do and how to use it..
+The HoloViews tutorials are the best way to learn what HoloViews can do and how to use it.
 The web site has static copies of each tutorial, but it is much more effective to install HoloViews and try it out live for yourself, using the notebook files in ``doc/Tutorials/*.ipynb`` in the HoloViews distribution.